timfox456/java-fsd-dell/UserManager/README.md

 import java.util.Optional;
 ```

-Add a new method as follows:
+Add new methods as follows:

 ```java